SomeoneInParticular/rest_meets_djongo/README.md

 ```

 </li><li>
-Replace REST's 'ModelSerializer' with 'DjongoModelSerializer' and enjoy
+Replace REST's 'ModelSerializer' with 'DjongoModelSerializer' and enjoy!
-Djongo model serializeation

 </li></ol>

-## Requirements:
+## Requirements
-(Earlier version testing is currently underway; these are just the
+(Alternate version testing is currently underway; these are just the
 confirmed functional versions)

 1. Python 3.6 or higher
 2. MongoDB 4.0 or higher
 3. djangorestframework 3.9 or higher
 4. djongo 1.2 or higher